mechfish/aws-ci-demo/README.md

   could eventually have fancier build steps -- anything we can do in Lambda.

-- The Deploy stage reads the `ci/cfn/webs.template` CloudFormation template from the latest commit and uses it to update the "Web stack".
+- The Deploy stage reads the `ci/cfn/webs.template` file from the latest commit and uses it to launch (or update) the "Web stack".
 This has an Elastic Load Balancer (Classic version) plus two `t2.micro` instances running nginx in an AutoScaling group.
-CloudFormation configures the instances to download and install the latest build on their own, via a `cfn-init` script.
+The instances download and install the latest build on their own, via a `cfn-init` script.

-The web stack deploy process happens in "blue-green" style.
-When new code is pushed:
+Web stack updates roll out in "blue-green" fashion.
+When new code is
+pushed:

 - CloudFormation launches an entirely new AutoScaling group to replace the old.
 Both the old and the new group are temporarily connected to